5l1v3r1/DeffensiveRepo/README.md

 # Detect ArpSpoof

-  this tool will detect if there someone arpspoofing in the network
+  this simple script will detect if there someone arpspoofing in the network